 Illinois law has an extensive list of examples of parental unfitness, including:

 - Abandonment, desertion, and neglect

-- Failure to maintain a reasonable degree of interest, concern, or responsibility for child's welfare
+- Failure to maintain a reasonable degree of interest, concern, or responsibility for the child's welfare

 - Extreme or repeated cruelty to the child or child abuse